What We Do

 In May 2015, the Team Read Board of Directors approved the 2015-2020 Strategic Growth Plan which was driven by our commitment to double the number of students we serve by 2020.
 The plan includes expanding Team Read in Seattle and in partnership with other districts.
 There are still hundreds of Seattle second and third graders who could benefit from the support of Team Read, and demographic shifts in the region mean that many of the students Team Read would have served in Seattle have moved into neighboring school districts.

 Team Read partnered with Highline Public Schools to launch a pilot program for the 2016-17 school year.
 Hazel Valley Elementary was chosen to host the first Highline Team Read program.
 Teen reading coaches were recruited from the Evergreen Campus High Schools (Arts & Academics Academy-AAA, Health Sciences and Human Services High School – HS3, and Technology, Engineering and Communications High School – TEC).

 Team Read is a 501(c)(3) nonprofit organization that partners with school districts and public libraries in developing and supporting Team Read cross-age reading tutoring programs.
 Seattle Team Read was developed in 1998 in partnership with Seattle Public Schools.
-We’re proud of our 18 year partnership and what we have accomplished together on behalf of local students, and we’re looking forward to the growth of the Seattle program.
-Highline Team Read is launching in the 2016-17 school year in partnership with Highline Public Schools.
-We are looking forward to a year of learning and building the Highline Team Read program.
+We’re proud of our long partnership and what we have accomplished together on behalf of local students, and we’re looking forward to the growth of the Seattle program.
+Highline Team Read was launched in the 2016-17 school year in partnership with Highline Public Schools, and we’ve been building the program to serve more students in that district.

 Director of Organizational Expansion